hyungccho/backbone_material/projects/w7d3-journal-app.md

   in `your-app-name.js`).
 * When constructing the router, you should pass in the DOM element that it controls.
-It should swap content in and out of this element.
+It should swap content in and out of this element using the swapping router pattern.
+We don't want zombie views!
 * After the router is instantiated, call `Backbone.history.start()` so Backbone will start listening for changes in the URL.
 * In the router's `show` route, you'll need to provide the appropriate `Post` model instance as the `model` for your `PostShow` view instance.
   Use the `getOrFetch` method from Phase I to retrieve the model by ID.
-* Throw a "back" link on your `PostShow`.
+* Throw a "Back to Index" link on your `PostShow`.

 ## Phase IV: Build a `PostForm`

+* We want to create and edit journal posts.
+This can de done using a single, shared view and template.
-* Write a form for editing a post.
-You'll need:
+* You'll need:
     * A `PostForm` Backbone view.
     * A `post_form` EJS template.

+### Edit

+* We'll start with editing.
+* Link to the edit form for each post from both the index (via your `PostsIndexItem` template) and from the post's show page.
 * In the router, get the `Post` object and pass it as the `model` property of the `PostForm`.
 * On submit button click: